Blue Jays Mt. Rushmore is a Fuzzy Picture

 Toronto Blue Jays Mt.
 Rushmore

 The Toronto Blue Jays began play in 1977 along with the Seattle Mariners.
 It took the Jays six seasons to escape the cellar, but the team managed to win a division title as soon as 1985.
 Having competed in the same division as the Baltimore Orioles, New York Yankees and Boston Red Sox during their entire existence, the Jays have always had tough competition.
-Their success had been pretty compact with all five postseason appearances in the span of nine years from 1985-93, culminating in back-to-back World Series titles.
-The Jays have finished above the breakeven mark in 19 of their 37 seasons.
-Success has been hard to come by in recent seasons.
+Their success has been pretty compact with all five postseason appearances in the span of nine years from 1985-93, culminating in back-to-back World Series titles.
+The Jays have finished above the breakeven mark in 20 of their 38 seasons heading into 2015.
+Success has been difficult to come by in recent seasons.
 They’ve won as many as 88 games just once (1998) since the title seasons of 1992-93, and finished in the upper half of the five-team AL East just once in 20 years (2006).
 Toronto was once the envy of all of other MLB teams when attracting fans.
 During the team’s heyday in the early 1990s, the Jays topped 4 million three successive seasons.
 However, since the strike in 1994, attendance hasn’t reached 3 million in a season.

 Although he ranks behind Dave Stieb on most of the career lists, Halladay dominated the American League while he was Toronto.
 He made his debut in 1998, but joined the rotation full-time for good in 2002.
 From 2002-09, Halladay made six All-Star teams and was in the top five in Cy Young voting six times as well, winning the award in 2003 with 22 wins.
 Over that span, Doc Halladay averaged 16-7 and 214 innings.